Aliases for RORC Gene

 GeneCards Summary for RORC Gene

 RORC (RAR-Related Orphan Receptor C) is a Protein Coding gene.
 Diseases associated with RORC include red color blindness and color blindness.
-Among its related pathways are Gene Expression and Gene Expression.
+Among its related pathways are Immune response IL-23 signaling pathway and Gene Expression.
 GO annotations related to this gene include sequence-specific DNA binding and ligand-activated sequence-specific DNA binding RNA polymerase II transcription factor activity.
 An important paralog of this gene is NR1I2.

 UniProtKB/Swiss-Prot for RORC Gene